-As haemoglobin levels wane between transfusions, patients with TDT may experience symptoms of anaemia.4 Moreover, the ongoing need for transfusion and chelation places a significant burden on their quality of life.
-The process of receiving a transfusion can take up a patient’s entire day when travel, blood tests and results, blood transport to the transfusion centre, and the transfusion itself are considered.1,5
+As hemoglobin levels wane between transfusions, patients with TDT may experience symptoms of anemia.3 Moreover, the life-long need for transfusion and chelation places a significant burden on their quality of life.
+The process of receiving a transfusion can:5

 According to a longitudinal cohort study looking at health-related quality of life (HRQOL) in 264 patients over age 14 in North America (n=229) and the United Kingdom (n=35), patients reported having a lower HRQOL than the general population.1

-The study also showed that patients who received HSCT for thalassaemia reported improved HRQOL when compared to patients on conventional medical therapy.
+The study also showed that patients who received HSCT for thalassemia reported improved HRQOL when compared to patients on conventional medical therapy.

 Age- And Gender-Adjusted Mean Differences of SF-36 Scale Scores In Transplanted Patients (n=109) And Conventionally Treated Patients (n=124)7

-There was no statistically significant difference found in 30‑year OS between the two cohorts.
+There was no statistically significant difference found in 30‑year overall survival (OS) between the two cohorts.

-Clinical Outcomes In Conventionally Treated vs. Transplanted Thalassaemia Patients8
+Clinical Outcomes In Conventionally Treated vs. Transplanted Thalassemia Patients8